LucasDev96/rock-paper-scissors/README.md

 2/28/21
 Getting started on adding a little bit of interactivity to the rock paper scissors game.
 Once I'm done with this step there will be a really simple UI.
 There should be buttons for the player to click on and text on the screen to display the results of each round and the entire game.
+I was abled to make a very simple UI with buttons and paragraphs using HTML and JavaScript.
+At first there's only the three buttons to start the game, one you start playing it will show you the results of what happened in the round and the current score.
+After you've played five rounds (ties don't count) then the buttons won't work anymore, the final score text appears along with a reset button if you want to play again.